Securejump/HARDN-XDR/README.md

   #### AIDE will 20-60 minutes to fully establish the "ADVANCED INTRUSION DETECTION SYSTEM"
   - This script will run syncronously and reboot your system when complete.
-  - DO-NOT turn your system off: We have established an update routine with reboots using CRON.
   - HARDN-Endpoint in itself once executed, will keep your Debian system secure and up to date.

 6. Follow any additional setup instructions and information provided in the `docs` directory.